 Obviously, steering clear of fizzy, sugar-ladened soda is essential, too.

-BREW THE PERFECT CUP OF TEA EVERY TIME, READ OUR GLASS TEAPOT GUIDE
+BREW THE PERFECT CUP OF TEA EVERY TIME, READ OUR GLASS TEAPOT REVIEWS

 Know your triggers